bfontaine/ruby-cli-app-skeleton/README.md

 * Gem specification
 * Travis & Coveralls integration (you need to register the repo)
 * An MIT `LICENSE` file and a `README.md`
+* A `Rakefile` and a `.gitignore` files

 This heavily based on the architecture of [`ud`][ud].

+Additionally, the script create a fresh git repo and add a remote to your GitHub repo.

 [ud]: https://github.com/bfontaine/ud